fharding1/gemux/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![CircleCI](https://circleci.com/gh/fharding1/gemux.svg?style=svg)](https://circleci.com/gh/fharding1/gemux)

 `gemux` is the good enough multiplexer.
-It aims to provide functionality that is good enough for the majority of HTTP services.
+It aims to provide functionality that is good enough for the majority of HTTP services, with a focus on a small and easy to test codebase, fair performance, and no dependencies outside the standard library.

-## Disclaimer

-This project was mostly just written for fun.
-While it's intended to be production-ready, you're probably better off using an older and more vetted muxer, or [not using one at all](https://blog.merovius.de/2017/06/18/how-not-to-use-an-http-router.html).

 ## Usage